cfcdavidchan/Artificial-Intelligence-Nanodegree/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A:

+We can firstly go though all the values inside each box in the sodoku.
+Then we can run naked twins function to elimate the values inside each box.

+Then, naked twins is firstly finding out whether there is any naked twins.
+If it does exit, the function will try to elimate the value of naked twins from their peers.

+Finally, we should repeated the process mentioned above until none of the values that can be elimated

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A:

+Before we go though how to solve he diagonal sudoku problem.
+One more constraint should be added into the program.

+In addition to row_units, column_units and square_units, diagonal_units need to be added into the unitlist.

+diagonal_units is containing the units of boxes that are inside the two main diagonals in the sudoku.

+After having one more constraint, we can run all the strategies we have to elimate the value of each box repeatedly.
+The whole program will be stopped until none of the value can be elimated
 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame